 Use the following steps as a checklist before you continue to the next section “How to Apply.”

 - Activate your ACC email account.
 All correspondence regarding your application will be sent to your ACC email address.
 For information on how to set up your ACC email account, please see this page.

 - Complete the program-required immunizations and retain a copy of your immunization form.

 - Enter UL64im in the “Package Code” field.
 After entering your personal information, the system will prompt you to upload your 1-page immunization form for each of the four required immunizations.
 The cost to set up the account is $30.

 - No waivers are allowed for any of the immunization requirements for Sonography.

 - If your immunization record has been uploaded for the ACC CNA Program, do not upload again.

-- Complete the mandatory Online Information Session and Onsite Information Session.
-Print and keep the email receipt you will receive at the end of the session.
-You will upload a copy of the email receipt into CastleBranch when you apply for admission to the Sonography program.
+- Complete the mandatory Online Information Session.
+Print and keep the confirmation email you receive at the end of the session.
+You will upload a copy of the confirmation email to CastleBranch later in the application process.

 - Review the Sonography FAQ if you have not already done so.

 - Applicants with outside transfer Prerequisite and Co-requisite courses only: